Zuzzuc/Battlefield-1942-installer/README.md

-# Currently not working
-## Will be fixed very soon

 # Battlefield-1942-installer

 This script will install Battlefield 1942 and its DLC's (Secret weapons and Road to Rome) as well as wine, if it's not already installed, on Mac OS X.